International Day of Sign Languages - September 23

 International Day of Sign Languages

-International Day of Sign Languages is held every year on September 23rd.
-The event was founded by the UN on the day when, in 1951, the World Deaf Community was founded.
-The first holiday was celebrated in 2017.
-According to statistics, there are about 72 million people on the planet who are unable to hear; they use approximately 300 different languages to communicate.
+International Day of Sign Languages is held every year on September 23.
+The United Nations established this event to mark the founding of the World Deaf Community in 1951.
+The first official celebration took place in 2017.
+Today, about 72 million people worldwide are deaf, and they use roughly 300 different sign languages to communicate.

 History